SHED LIGHTING: Pigs

 For pigs, house lighting can help to optimise vision and how well the environment is utilised.
 It is also possible to control a pig's biorhythm by using a good light program.
 When a good light program is used in combination with the right light intensity, it is possible to improve sow fertility and increase piglet growth.
 With pigs, different animal categories require different things from house lighting.

-Farrowing sows with piglets, pregnant sows, barren sows and newly mated sows need a high light intensity to improve fertility and reproduction.
+Farrowing sows with piglets, pregnant sows, dry sows and newly mated sows need a high light intensity to improve fertility and reproduction.
 Weaning and newly weaned piglets need a higher light intensity to help them adapt to their environment and to encourage a good feed intake.
 However, finishers can be kept in housing with a lower light intensity.

 In addition to light intensity, it is important that house lighting for pig’s functions properly in the aggressive climate found in pig houses.
 The lamps must, for example, be resistant to ammonia.